matrix-org/matrix-spec-proposals/proposals/3765-rich-room-topics.md

 uploads as defined in [MSC3551].
 It avoids clients accidentally rendering the topic state event as a room message.

-It is recommended that clients always include a plain text variant when sending `m.topic` events.
+It is recommended that clients always include a plain text variant within `m.text` when sending `m.room.topic` events.
 This prevents bad UX in situations where a plain text topic is sufficient such as the public rooms directory.

 Additionally, clients should duplicate the plain text topic into the existing